What it means to be a GYA member

-Through the GYA, members are linked to the senior international academy network “IAP: The Global Network of Science Academies”, meet outstanding leaders of the international science community and may be nominated to contribute to international policy statements and working groups.
-GYA members gain new insights and empowering experiences which they would never have had at their national level or within the boundaries of their discipline.
-They are at the vanguard of the international young scientists movement and form a strong voice to impact global development for more effective science around the world, through better connectedness, improved measures of achievement, and higher quality science education and outreach.
+The GYA provides a platform through which its members: are linked to science policy interface through GYA partners, such as the InterAcademy Partnership (IAP); meet outstanding leaders of the international science community; and have the opportunity to contribute to international policy statements and working groups.
+GYA members gain new insights and empowering experiences when they work beyond national and disciplinary boundaries.
+They are at the vanguard of the international young scientists movement and form a strong voice to impact global development for more effective science and research around the world, through better connectedness, improved measures of achievement and higher quality science education and outreach.

-You are looking for more personal information?
-Have a look at a presentation our members Marc Creus, Ghada Bassioni and our previous Managing Director Heidi Wedel gave at the 64th Lindau Nobel Laureates Meeting, where they also talk about their personal experience with the Global Young Academy.
+Hear personal impressions in a presentation by members Marc Creus, Ghada Bassioni and previous Managing Director Heidi Wedel at the 64th Lindau Nobel Laureates Meeting in 2014, in which they describe their personal experience with the Global Young Academy.

 Voices from our membership:

 “Facing global as well as local challenges together, we can achieve more than I ever thought was possible.”

 “The passion that young scientist bring to science builds networks of trusted personal relationships that can bridge disciplines for a lifetime.”